mchalupa/dg/README.md

 $ ./llvm-slicer -c __assert_fail fact.bc
 ```

-The output is in fact.sliced, we can look at the result using llvm-dis or using sliced-diff.sh script:
+The output is in fact.sliced, we can look at the result using `llvm-dis` or `sliced-diff.sh` script:

 ```LLVM
 ; Function Attrs: nounwind uwtable